-When APM sent out its most recent Salary and Market Trends Survey questionnaire in November 2020, members were eight months into the COVID-19 pandemic.
+When APM sent out its most recent Salary and Market Trends Survey questionnaire in November 2020, members were eight months into the coronavirus pandemic.
 Eight months where the UK economy had contracted by almost 10 per cent and 11.2 million jobs had gone into furlough and normal life had been upended for more or less everyone.

 Taking the temperature of an entire profession at a time like that was, to say the least, complicated.
 But it’s clear from the full results of the research that, despite some serious headwinds, project professionals remain resilient and remarkably upbeat.